In this exercise, you'll find a fun and simple way to write a 50-line poem using an easy-to-follow pattern.

 Raising your self-esteem doesn't happen overnight, but with daily practice, time, patience and love, you can raise your self-esteem to a healthy level.
 As someone who has personally battled with low self-esteem these are a few methods that have worked for me and for others.

-A poem about becoming a baby that serves as a metaphor for my conversion from Atheism/Agnosticism to Christianity.
+A poem about becoming a baby that serves as a play on the "born again" experience.
+Written during my conversion from atheism to Christianity.